 You can also create and send emails in bulk.
 The MailMessageCollection class is used to contain the collection of email messages you want to send.
 The following code sample shows how to send bulk emails in C#.

+In this article, you have learned how to create Outlook emails in C#.
+Furthermore, you have seen how to send emails synchronously or asynchronously from within .NET applications.
 You can explore the documentation of Aspose.Email for .NET to learn more about the API.